Color Block Crochet Pattern Main Image

 If you choose to use a different yarn, please take care when substituting other bulky yarns!
 You want to make sure your yarn has a nice flexibility and softness to it.
 One of my pattern testers chose a bulky yarn that made the sweater feel, as she describes it, “basket-like”.
 Yikes!
 No one wants a sweater that feels like a basket.
 So keep that in mind when you choose your yarn!

-Other Tools You’ll Need for this Color Block Sweater Crochet Pattern:
+Other Tools You’ll Need for this bulky crochet sweater pattern:

 Sizing:

-This sweater is written for sizes XS-4XL and is designed with a sizing style of XS/S, M/L, XL/2XL, etc, so you can decide how you want it to fit.
+This sweater is written in size XS-4XL and is designed with a sizing style of XS/S, M/L, XL/2XL, etc, so you can decide how you want it to fit.
+The pattern is written in size XS/S with sizes (M/L, XL/2XL, 3XL/4XL) following in parenthesis.
 As such, it has a positive ease of about 6 inches.
 I am pictured wearing size XS/S. I am 5’4″ with a bust of 32″.

 XS/S: bust 30″-34″ // length 24″ // sleeve length 22″